lilasaba/jpn_g2p/README.md

 ### Leeds University wordlist

+Another possibility is to find Japanese wordlists (easier than finding lexica), and transcribe them with espeak.
 [Japanese wordlist](http://corpus.leeds.ac.uk/frqc/internet-jp-forms.num) from the University of Leeds, containing 44k words.
 The wordlist consists of words written in kanji, katakana, hiragana and the Latin alphabet.